-Risk has all the trappings of a phenomenal board game: It’s cheap, engrossing, and equipped with the uncanny ability to ruin lifelong friendships in one fell swoop.
+Risk has all the trappings of a phenomenal board game: It’s cheap, engrossing, and has the uncanny ability to ruin lifelong friendships in one night.

 Risk: Factions ($10)